 2. Make and maintain eye contact

-Make eye contact with the interviewer and maintain it through your introduction.
-This shows the interview is your main focus and that the interviewer has your full attention.
+If possible, make eye contact with the interviewer and maintain it throughout your introduction.
+This shows that the interview is your main focus and that the interviewer has your full attention.
 If you have a panel of interviewers, make eye contact with every person on the panel.
 When someone speaks to you, shift your eye contact to show the speaker they have your attention.

 3. Smile at the interviewer